 Natural History Museum

-The Dinosaur Gallery is always a hit and make sure you try out the earthquake simulator while here.
-Regular exhibitions take place including the Wildlife Photographer of the Year.
-The museum is also the setting for one of the best scenes in the original Paddington movie and home to the excellent Dino Snores museum sleepover.
+The museum is also the setting for one of the best scenes in the original Paddington movie and home to the excellent Dinosnores museum sleepover.

 Science Museum

-Next door to the Natural History Museum is the Science Museum where you can easily spend several rainy days exploring.
-Don’t miss Wonderlab where you can see lightning strike before your eyes, play with forces on giant slides or travel through space under a canopy of stars.
+Next door to the Natural History Museum is the Science Museum where you can easily spend several hours exploring.
+We love a lot of things about the Science Museum but one of the best things is the Wonderlab, a. hands-on, interactive gallery where you can see lightning strike before your eyes, play with forces on giant slides or travel through space under a canopy of stars.

-Across the road is the V&A Museum another one of London’s free museums.
-A fun way to explore the exhibits is on a treasure hunt with THAT Muse.
+Across the road from the Science Museum is the V&A Museum another one of London’s free museums.

-Borrow a backpack for kids from the Learning Centre.
-These packs are full of fun activity sheets designed for children aged 5-12 to explore the V&A. There are Agent Animal bags for under 5s.
+If visiting with younger children, make sure to head to the Learning Centre first and pick up a backpack.
+These packs are filled with fun activity sheets designed for children aged 5-12 to explore the V&A. There are Agent Animal bags for under 5s.

 Other Museums